-One of the great opportunities afforded by learning analytics is to provide teachers with the ability to offer Increasingly personalised, meaningful, engaging learning experiences for students.
+Undoubtedly, the crucial impact from learning analytics is our ability to offer Increasingly personalised, meaningful, engaging learning experiences for students.
 To track their progress, get early intervention information as soon as possible, and to make informed decisions about strategies that are most likely to make a difference for that student.
-One of the key implications for schools is to ask is all our data ‘useful and used’?
-It’s no use storing enormous amounts of data if it’s the wrong data, or if nothing is ever done with it.

-This second implication provides schools with the opportunity to strengthen partnerships between school, the student and parents and whanau — what a great way to align the support offered to students at school and at home than to be completely transparent and invitational with the data that surrounds learning?
+The other crucial impact of learning analytics is the opportunity it gives us to strengthen partnerships between school, the student, and parents and whanau.
+Becuase if we’ve got this wonderful data about a student’s progress through learning, why would we keep it to ourselves — what a great way to align the support offered to students at school and at home than to be completely transparent and invitational in the way we arrange learning?